What is data governance?

 Enhance regulatory compliance

-Manage risk more easily
+Manage risk in real-time

 Solve your business challenges with Google Cloud